HughHuang96824/RBDA_Covid_Tweets_Trend_Analysis/WordTrend/README.md

-### Not a vinila word count
+Code to compute the trending of each word using Spark.

-We are trying to get the trending of each word.
+usage: pyspark unigram_wordTrend.py \<outdir>  \<#topk words to show>
-We bring the favorite_count and retweet_count in to calculation.
+example: pyspark unigram_wordTrend.py result 100

 ### How I preprocess tweets before word count:
 * remove tweets that are retweets from dataset